Skills

 You don't need a project manager.
 You need 22 of them, on tap.
 Commander ships the discipline that solo devs end up reinventing on year three of a project.

 Hooks log every tool use.
 PreToolUse blocks unknown commands.
 The security-auditor flags SEV-1 before deploy.
-MIT licensed, self-hosted, no telemetry — pass the SOC2 review on the first try.
+MIT licensed, self-hosted, opt-out anonymous telemetry — pass the SOC2 review on the first try.

 Stock Claude Code is a blank terminal with amnesia.
 Every other plugin solves one slice.
 Commander is the first guided AI PM — click-first UX, an intelligence layer that thinks before you do, and the whole ecosystem pre-wired.

 22 specialist sub-agents with persona voices — architect, reviewer, security-auditor, debugger, designer.
-The brain/hands pattern: orchestration separated from execution.
+Workflow-first orchestration keeps the lead session as the control plane while the Workflow tool and fleet do substantive work.

-9 lifecycle events × 9 lifecycle events × 9 lifecycle events × 24 handlers.
+23 lifecycle hooks × 38 handlers.
 SessionStart through SubagentStop fire automatically — the right agent runs at the right moment, every time.

 /ccc and watch the orchestrator dispatch.Three surfaces, one plugin.
 Pick a chip on the left — the brain routes to the right specialist, hooks fire on lifecycle events, hands ship the diff.